Alanoudmh1/SpeechToText/README.md

 # SpeechToText

-Watson Streaming Speech to Text Example
-The following is an example of using Watson to real time transcribe from Speech to Text using the websockets streaming API.
+This repository is about transcribe from Speech to Text using the websockets streaming API.

-Installation
 This code is designed to run under python3 in a virtualenv.
 In order to get started you need to run the following:

 virtualenv -p python3 .venv